mjwebblue/blue-quickjs/docs/implementation-plan.md

 - `pnpm nx build quickjs-wasm-build` now calls an emscripten build script (pinned 3.1.56) that compiles the deterministic QuickJS fork + a wasm harness to `libs/quickjs-wasm-build/dist/quickjs-eval.{js,wasm}` (alongside the TS outputs in the same folder).
 - The harness exports `qjs_eval(code, gas_limit)` and `qjs_free_output(ptr)`; `qjs_eval` mirrors the native harness formatting (`RESULT … GAS …` / `ERROR … GAS …`) and runs deterministic GC checkpoints around evaluation.
 - The JS glue is an ES module (`QuickJSGasWasm` factory) with runtime methods exported for `cwrap`/`UTF8ToString`; artifact paths are surfaced via `getQuickjsWasmArtifacts()` in `libs/quickjs-wasm-build`.

+**Current state (P2.5 T-029 Subtask B):**

+- The vitest spec at `libs/test-harness/src/lib/gas-equivalence.spec.ts` now covers the full gas golden set (`zero-precharge`, `gc-checkpoint-budget`, `loop-oog`, `constant`, `addition`, `string-repeat`) against both the native harness binary and the wasm module, asserting parity on kind/message/gas remaining/used.
+- The wasm build uses Emscripten `-sMEMORY64=1`, so allocator layouts match native.
+The loader calls `cwrap('qjs_eval', 'bigint', ['string', 'bigint'])` (no 64-bit splitting) and frees the returned pointer via the BigInt wrapper.
+- **Compatibility note:** Wasm memory64 was used to close the remaining parity gap because it aligns allocator layouts with native, but `-sMEMORY64` is still experimental and not widely available in browsers/worker runtimes.
+We removed the earlier wasm32-only canonical allocation padding helper (it did not affect parity because Emscripten’s allocator was already 16-byte aligned), so wasm32 parity still needs a portable adjustment if memory64 cannot be shipped.
+The default shipping artifact should remain wasm32 for portability; memory64 builds can stay as an internal/debug variant until target environments confirm support.
+Building native as 32-bit is impractical on macOS/arm64 and requires a dedicated i386 userspace + multilib toolchain even on x86 Linux (e.g., a 32-bit Docker base); this should not be relied on for parity.

 ---